VegaDeftwing/OpGuidesHugoSrc/content/Engineering/fixxingissuses.md

 What are your conditions for success?
 Are you even testing for these conditions correctly?

+## Actually use a debugger

+For some reason a ton of programmers are allergic to their debuggers.
+There's more to life than print debugging.
+Set a break point.
+You can do it.
+I believe in you.

 ## Binary Search Debugging

 The binary search algorithm looks a bit like this: